ulrikpedersen/automatic-carnival/doc/howto.rst

 Report a bug
 ------------

-Bugs can be reported as issues in `PyTango Github <https://github.com/tango-controls/pytango/issues>`_.
+Bugs can be reported as issues in `PyTango GitHub <https://gitlab.com/tango-controls/pytango/issues>`_.

 It is also helpful if you can put in the issue description the PyTango information.
 It can be a dump of: